 Find Treatment for Borderline Personality Disorder and Addiction Today

 People with substance use disorder may struggle with denial and be reluctant to go to treatment.
 Similarly, people with BPD may struggle to trust strangers and develop new relationships.
-As a result, people with BPD and addiction may be hesitant to go to rehab.
+As a result, people with BPD and addiction may be hesitant to go to rehab for mental health treatment.
 Despite a person’s reluctance to care, BPD and addiction are treatable conditions and affected individuals can benefit greatly from individualized care.

-At Woburn Wellness Addiction Treatment, we know that it isn’t easy to ask for help.
+At our drug and alcohol rehab in Massachusetts, we know that it isn’t easy to ask for help.
 That’s why our team of professionals is dedicated to meeting each and every patient with compassion and understanding.
 If you or a loved one are in need of evidence-based treatment, please give us a call today.

 References: